connectivecpp/chops-net-ip/README.md

 Applications that need to perform time consuming operations on incoming data and cannot pass that data off to another thread may encounter throughput issues.
 Multiple threads or thread pools or strands interacting with the event loop method (executor) may be a solution in those environments.

-Example environments where Chops Net is a good fit:

-- Applications interacting with multiple sensors or inputs or outputs, each with low to moderate throughput needs (i.e. IoT environments, chat networks, gaming networks).
-- Small footprint or embedded environments, where all network processing is run inside a single thread.
-- Applications with relatively simple network processing that need an easy-to-use and quick-for-development network library.

 ### Future Directions